StevenBlack/vocab/million-dollar-words.md

 Abandonment of one's religion, politics or principles.
 Not to be confused with apostle.
 St. Matthew was an apostle; Judas was an apostate.

-### apotheosis
-The elevation or exaltation of a person to the rank of a god.
-Also, an ideal example; epitome; quintessence: "This poem is the apotheosis of lyric expression."

 ### apothegm
 A pithy saying.
 Mark Twain specialized in them.
 So did Yogi Berra.
 Say it APP-O-THEM.

-### a priori
+### apotheosis
-Proceeding from cause to effect; reasoning from a general law to a particular instance.
-This describes a deductive approach to a chain of reasoning.
-If the polar ice caps melted, your a priori conclusion would be the eventual flooding of coastal areas.
-A second meaning is "presumptive" or "conjectural"—based on theory or preconception rather than fact, as in an a priori conclusion.
-Pronounced AH PREE-OR-EE.
+The elevation or exaltation of a person to the rank of a god.
+Also, an ideal example; epitome; quintessence: "This poem is the apotheosis of lyric expression."

 ### argot